Social & Behavioral Sciences in Public Health

 -Tracy Rudne Hawry

 - Theoretical basis of social and behavioral intervention and psychosocial influences on health and illness.
-These have implications for both behavioral interventions and understanding psychosocial influences on health and social policies that affect health.
+These theories have implications for behavioral interventions and understanding psychosocial influences on health and social policies that affect health.

 - Identify social and psychological factors and processes in the etiology of disease and health related behaviors